-^{}For the non-expert reading this section, a list of Interferometry Concepts is included, starting on page 33.
+^{}For the non-expert, a list of Interferometry Concepts is included, starting on page 30.

-Figure 29: This Band 7 image shows the first convincing evidence for a CO "snow line" in the planet-forming disk around a young star.
-The image shows emission from the N2H+ molecule toward the young star TW Hya.
+Figure 28: This Band 7 image shows the first convincing evidence for a CO "snow line" in the planetforming disk around a young star.
+The image shows emission from the N_2H+ molecule toward the young star TW Hya.
 This fragile molecule is easily destroyed in the presence of CO gas, so would only appear in detectable amounts in regions where CO had frozen out, and is hence a proxy for CO ice.
 The circle indicates the size of Neptune's orbit.
 (Credit: Qi et al., 2013, Science, 341.
 630)